Kids Dentist

 To access the CDBS and receive free dental services for your child, you should check their eligibility and then make an appointment with a participating dentist.

 Your Amazing Smiles Kids Dentist can then advise you on the services covered under the scheme and any out-of-pocket expenses that may be required.
+To help streamline the process, please inform our team upon booking if you attend to use CDBS.

 Book an appointment today.